 I believe that people often go for the “work harder, not smarter” approach to exercise.
 A couple intense workouts per week, balancing strength, flow, mobility, and flexibility, is more than enough.
 If you enjoy long distance running, great, but it is probably breaking your body down.

 I approach my exercise with a “minimum effective dose” mindset.
 I enjoy it but don’t want to spend more time than I have to on it.
 Life is all about opportunity cost and I’d rather be spending that time with people I love, learning, or working on meaningful projects.

-So, my exercise consists of tennis (flow, cardio, dynamic movement), yoga (flexibility, mobility, balance, flow), body by science workouts (strength, cardio), Wim Hof, long walks, hiking, and occasional other sports such as swimming, running, basketball, gymnastics, cycling, and more.
+So, my exercise consists of tennis (flow, cardio, dynamic movement), yoga (flexibility, mobility, balance, flow), Body by Science workouts (strength, cardio), Wim Hof, long walks, hikes, and occasional other sports such as swimming, running, basketball, gymnastics, cycling, and more.

 I want to avoid overexerting myself to the point of injury (sustainability is the name of the game), working out intermittently so that my body takes too long to recover, ignoring any area above for too long, and pushing myself unnecessarily.
 I want to be balanced, healthy, have my mobility, and avoid injury and sickness until I drop.
 I think this balance of exercises, coupled with my diet and nutrition, will get me there.

 My one caveat is that I want to try one “misogi” episode per year – one physical feat per year which stretches the boundaries of what I think I can do.

 The “Body by Science” workouts are simple but intense and sometimes intimidating as you need to push yourself every week to be a little bit better.